glemieux/resume/README.md

 # FRESH-based resume

-My resume using the FRESH standard
+My resume using the FRESH standard.
+In progress.